rhaamo/ARP-2600/README.md

 ## Patroche reverse
 - Some typos presents, missing items in BOM, and some components are mislabelled in the PCB placement pictures

+## Board 3
+Adaptations have been made for 4072 VCF instead of 4012.

+# Guidelines
+- keep the same number as original schematics (R123, CR42, etc.)
+- uses different prefix for Resistors (R), Trimmers (VR) and Faders (?), also to do that on existing made schematics.